Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 The Phoenix Suns are one of the oldest teams in the NBA and last season, their starting lineup was among the most expensive in the league.
 After failing to reach the Play-In or the playoffs, the Suns were aggressive this offseason, reshaping their roster around youth, defense, and experience in hopes of a stronger playoff push.

-The Phoenix Suns finally had their full starting lineup together in their recent win over the Los Angeles Clippers, but it didn’t last long.
-Jalen Green re-injured his hamstring during the game and isn't expected to return until early January.
+The Phoenix Suns finally had their full starting lineup together in a win over the Los Angeles Clippers, but it didn’t last long.
+Jalen Green re-injured his hamstring during the game and isn't expected to return until late December.
 It’s another setback for a team that has struggled to stay healthy year after year.

 Below we dive into the Phoenix Suns' new starting five for the season.